invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

 ## Introduction

-!!! tip "Conda"

-    As of InvokeAI v2.3.0 installation using the `conda` package manager is no longer being supported.
-It will likely still work, but we are not testing this installation method.

 InvokeAI is distributed as a python package on PyPI, installable with `pip`.
-There are a few things that are handled by the installer that you'll need to manage manually, described in this guide.
+There are a few things that are handled by the installer and launcher that you'll need to manage manually, described in this guide.

 ### Requirements